schollz/find3/README.md

 # Status

-*FIND3* is in the beta stage.
-Its ready for use, with possible bugs.
+*FIND3* is stable and ready for use.

 # Contributing